 We don’t know what causes germ cell tumours.
 Research into possible causes is going on all the time.

 Germ cells are a normal part of the ovary, but something causes them to change.
 This makes them grow too quickly and make a tumour.

 - pain or swelling in your tummy (abdomen)

 - a feeling of fullness or bloating in your tummy

 - need to wee more often

 Remember – these symptoms happen for lots of reasons other than cancer.
 But if you have any of them it’s important to get checked out by your doctor.

 If you're worried about ovarian cancer

 If you think you might have some of these symptoms you should go straight to your GP.
-They'll be able to talk to you about your symptoms, and if they think they could be because of cancer they can do tests to find out more.
+They'll be able to talk to you about your symptoms.
+If they think they could be because of cancer, they can do tests to find out more.